asmitbm/weaviate-docusaurus/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face/index.md

 # og: /img/blog/hero/How-to-choose-a-Sentence-Transformer-from-HuggingFace.png
 # toc: true
 ---
+import Image from '@theme/IdealImage';

 ![How to choose a Sentence Transformer from Hugging Face](./img/hero.png)

-[Weaviate]https://weaviate.io/developers/weaviate/current/) has recently unveiled a new module which allows users to easily [integrate models from Hugging Face](/blog/2022/09/Hugging-Face-Inference-API-in-Weaviate.html) to vectorize their data and incoming queries.
+[Weaviate](/docs/) has recently unveiled a new module which allows users to easily [integrate models from Hugging Face](/blog/Hugging-Face-Inference-API-in-Weaviate) to vectorize their data and incoming queries.
 [Over 700 models](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads) (at the time of writing this) that can be easily plugged into Weaviate.

 You may ask: **Why are there so many models and how do they differ?**<br/>
 And more importantly: **How to choose a Sentence Transformer for Semantic Search?**